 Because these two scenarios are different, it is important for a healthcare organisation to have both a code grey and code black team trained in dealing with each type of scenario.
 For everyone’s safety, it’s important that the code black team is trained on proper procedures, has drills regularly, and understands the implications of their actions.

-The 5 biggest mistakes code black teams make
+What are the 5 biggest mistakes code black teams make?

 1. The team doesn’t practise drills